unahouExosite/docs/exositeready/gwe/getting_started.md

 ### Quick Configuration

-Below are the minimum steps needed to configure MrMurano for using Gateway Engine.
+Below are the minimum steps needed to configure MrMurano for using GWE.

 #### Configure User Name